Anil Desai

 Anil Desai is an Indian politician belonging to the Shiv Sena (Uddhav Balasaheb Thackeray).
 He is a member of the Lok Sabha, the Lower house of Indian Parliament from Maharashtra.

 Anil Desai is considered to be excellent at managing elections, legal matters and back room activities.
-He has played a major role in managing the party’s resources and floated ideas like coining slogan, UTha Maharashtra (Wake up, Maharashtra).
+He has played a major role in managing the party’s resources and floated ideas like coining the slogan, UTha Maharashtra (Wake up, Maharashtra).
 He is known as the party’s sober face.